 “When children come into our house there is an opportunity to learn how to ride a bicycle, bake a cake.
-They can have that sense of security and safely.
+They can have that sense of security and safety.
 An opportunity to grow and develop as a child.
 And that’s all supported through our family.
 But that support just doesn’t end there.
-There is the support of a Social Worker and the supported training provided by social services.”
+There is the support of a social worker and the training provided by social services.”

 Are you a team player?

 Being a foster carer necessitates taking on many new relationships yourself.
 Whether with the birth parents or key workers of a child or young person, or being their representative in any extended relationships they have, it’s important that you can work well with others and are committed to maintaining positive ties where possible.

 Becoming a foster carer involves training and continuing to learn.
 Learning through more formal training programmes and also through the children and young people.
 Being aware of what they need, what they have experienced and what works for you as families together.